bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 57°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 34% humidity
+- 37% humidity
-- 19 mph wind
+- 18 mph wind
-- 76% cloud cover
+- 93% cloud cover
-- 45 AQI 🟩
+- 47 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>